-HORIZON-CL3-2027-01-DRS-04: Enhancing Preparedness for large-Scale crossborder disasters
+HORIZON-CL3-2027-01-DRS-04: Enhancing preparedness for large-scale cross-border disasters

-Call: Civil Security for Society Specific condition Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR million would allow these outcomes to be addressed appropriately.
+Call: Civil Security Call: Civil Security for Society 2027 Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 4.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR million.
-Type of Action Innovation Action Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: This topic requires the active involvement, as beneficiaries, of at least If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL by the end of the project - see General Annex B. Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
-Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.
+Indicative budget The total indicative budget for the topic is EUR 8.00 million.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Due to the scope of this topic, relevant international organisations with headquarters in a Member State or Horizon Europe Associated Country are exceptionally eligible for funding.
+The following additional eligibility criteria apply: This topic requires the active involvement, as beneficiaries, of at least 3 authorities in charge of disaster risk or crisis communication 124 , from at least 3 different EU Member States or Associated Countries.
+For these participants, applicants must fill in the table "Information about security